moj-analytical-services/user-guidance/source/documentation/github/set-up-github.md

 You also need to authorise your SSH key for use with the MoJ-Analytical-Services organisation before you can use it; see [GitHub: Authorizing an SSH key](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-an-ssh-key-for-use-with-saml-single-sign-on#authorizing-an-ssh-key) for instructions.

-### Configure your username and email in git on the Analytical Platform
+### Configure your username and email in git

-To configure your username and email in git on the Analytical Platform using RStudio or JupyterLab, follow the steps below:
+To configure your username and email in git using RStudio or JupyterLab, follow the steps below:

 1. Open a new terminal:
     - In RStudio, select **Tools** in the menu bar and then **Shell...**